Originally posted: February 28, 2002

-In 1970, at age seventeen, Mr. Chatman enlisted in the US Army.
+Into the Army and back to help the homeless on Detroit’s skid row.
+In 1970, at age 17, Chatman enlisted in the U.S. Army.
 After a one-year tour in Germany, which he remembers as an exhilarating look at life outside the ghetto, he was sent to Vietnam, where he served as a military advisor.
 As he recalls it, he was really a "combat social worker."
 As part of the Army's "Pacification Initiative," he would go into villages, and try to win over the often hostile civilian population by getting them things they needed.
-Mr. Chatman enjoyed the work, was decorated three times, and returned from Vietnam with a deep, lasting appreciation of the contributions of America's veterans.
+Chatman enjoyed the work, was decorated three times, and returned from Vietnam with a deep, lasting appreciation of the contributions of America's veterans.

 NSO's clients were poor, mostly homeless, and suffering from problems ranging from alcoholism and drug addiction to mental illness.
 The walk-in center, Detroit's only such facility, provided help for these people, allowing them to survive on a day-to-day basis, and to access detoxification and treatment.
 NSO was a safe haven for street people in an extremely dangerous part of the inner city.

-In May of 1998, Mr. Chatman left NSO, and took on the associate executive directorship of the Detroit Veterans' Center (DVC), on whose board he had long served.
+A renewed focus on veterans at a new organization.
+In May of 1998, Chatman left NSO, and took on the associate executive directorship of the Detroit Veterans' Center (DVC), on whose board he had long served.
 DVC's mission was to fill the gaps in the current service delivery system for veterans, operate a transitional living facility, coordinate services within the existing Seamless Continuum of Care Collaborative, and act as an advocate on behalf of disenfranchised veterans.
-It was, in short, an ideal posting for Mr. Chatman, who now had 18 years experience serving the homeless, and an even longer commitment to helping America's vets, many of whom had experienced great difficulties readjusting to society after returning from Vietnam.
+It was, in short, an ideal posting for Chatman, who now had 18 years of experience serving the homeless, and an even longer commitment to helping America's vets, many of whom had experienced great difficulties readjusting to society after returning from Vietnam.

-Mr. Chatman is bursting with new projects and plans for the future.
-DVC recently opened a memorial garden, "Dedicated to All Those Who Served."
+DVC opened a memorial garden, "Dedicated to All Those Who Served."
 The garden's plantings consist entirely of donated or found items, such as roses found growing in an abandoned building, and bricks and wrought iron picked out of the garbage.
-At the garden's dedication, Mr. Chatman's new DVC choir had their first performance.
-The group is now planning performances at Detroit's VA Medical Center.
+At the garden's dedication, Chatman's new DVC choir had their first performance.
+The group had performances at Detroit's VA Medical Center.
 On a grander scale, he would like to expand and replicate the DVC's services elsewhere in Michigan.
-Under a new grant from the state Department of Labor, Mr. Chatman will be beginning new career initiatives for veterans, including training them as computer network technicians, software specialists, and computer repairpersons.
-He hopes to run this training (and others for landscape maintenance and janitorial services) as a nonprofit business through DVC.
+Under a new grant from the state Department of Labor, Chatman began new career initiatives for veterans, including training them as computer network technicians, software specialists, and computer repairpersons.
+He has run this training (and others for landscape maintenance and janitorial services) as a nonprofit business through DVC.
 Training in these areas was underway as of fall 2000.